Arizona's Hardest Hit Program: Save Our Home AZ

 Program Details: Principal Reduction Assistance

-Arizona homeowners who are completing permanent loan modifications or HARP 2.0 refinances may be eligible for a principal reduction through Save Our Home AZ.
+Arizona homeowners who are completing permanent loan modifications or HARP 2.0 refinances (and other similar eligible refinances) may be eligible for a principal reduction through Save Our Home AZ.

 Additional criteria.
 Your mortgage balance must be greater than 120% of the property’s fair market value (prior to the loan modification or refinance) in order to qualify.